vippsas/vipps-psp-api/vipps-psp-api.md

 # Recurring payments

-> NOTE: We are currently not onboarding new PSP partners to Passthrough Recurring Payments due to challenges with user experience under PSD2.
-We will come back shortly with more information.
+**Please note:** We are currently not onboarding new PSP partners to Passthrough Recurring Payments due to challenges with user experience under PSD2.
+We will update this section when there is new information.

 The PSP API supports recurring payments, allowing the PSP to perform recurring payments through Vipps, while retaining full transactional